CloudNGU/trophyPatcher/README.md

 Make games incompatible with TROPHAX work.

-This program works by taking the trophy set of an incompadile game and making it load in a compadible one, from there you just need to run TROPHAX and you can unlock all trophies in that game!
+This program works by taking the trophy set of an incompadile game and making it load in a compadible one, from there you just need to run TROPHAX and you can unlock all trophies in that game! or. just unlock them from within the app itself.

 What you need: